planckestein0578/High-frequency-animal-repellent-device/README.md

 # High-frequency-animal-repellent-device
 This is a repository consisting of codes and another stuffs related to HF animal repellent device.

+I have made this project due to a trauma I have experienced.
+I had experienced many stray dog chases and also possible rabid dog attack.
+Thankfully I am safe, and this device helps to repel these kinds of animals away. i have tested it and it certainly works.
+Please use it causiously....

 ---

 ### Disclaimer: